Kjagadeeshkumarreddy/MoviesApp/README.md

 # **MoviesApp**

 A dynamic and responsive web application built with **React.js** to browse and discover movies.
 This project demonstrates core front-end development skills, including API integration, state management with React Hooks, and client-side routing and uses local storage to store the watch list.
+All the code is avalable in master branch

 ## **🚀 Key Features**